The Ward Village Master Plan

 The Ward Village master plan intends to bring the perfect blend of urban and island lifestyles in a way that promotes a health and wellness lifestyle.

-For more information on floor plans, condo units, prices, or just for a helping hand in finding your new home contact me, Scott Startsman, Realtor Associate.
-You can fill in the contact form below, send me an email at [email protected], or give me a call at 1-(808) 435-7754 I love nothing more than introducing people to their new Ward Village home.
+You can fill in the contact form below, or give us a call at 1-(808) 435-7754.
+We love nothing more than introducing people to their new Ward Village home.

 The above information is concerning a project that has not yet been completed.
 The images, where applicable, are the intellectual property of the developers of the project.
 The information is subject to change at any time by its developers, who we are not affiliated with.
 All information is subject to verification.